A coupling-based approach to f-divergences diagnostics for Markov chain Monte Carlo: Introduction

-The rest of the article is organized as follows.
+The article is organized as follows.
 Section~\ref{sec:importance-weighting} explains how any weighted approximation of the target can be used as a diagnostic and highlights the challenge of finding a good one in the context of MCMC.
 Section~\ref{sec:weight-harmonization} details our method, termed weight harmonization, and explains how it can be used both to diagnose the convergence of MCMC and to produce a consistent estimate of expectations under the target for any finite $t$.
 Section~\ref{sec:theory} provides consistency and unbiasedness results for the resulting importance weighted MCMC chains.
 Additionally, under strong mixing assumptions and a coupling assumption akin to uniform ergodicity, we prove that the system of weights converges exponentially fast to uniform weighting of all trajectories, recovering a computational version of exponential ergodicity theorems and validating the use of our method as a diagnostic.
-Section~\ref{sec:exps} illustrates the empirical behaviour of our method and shows that it returns practical albeit conservative estimators of the effective sample size of the system.
-Section~\ref{sec:discussion} concludes with a discussion of different advantages and drawbacks of our method.
-In particular, we identify two likely points of improvement: increasing the interaction between particles by Rao--Blackwellization, and offline correction of the estimators, in a fashion similar to particle smoothing operations~\citep[see, e.g.,][Chapter 12]{dau2023complexity,chopin2020book}.
+Section~\ref{sec:exps} illustrates the empirical behaviour of our method and shows that it returns practical albeit conservative estimators of the effective sample size of the system.\footnote{The code used to generate the results can be found at \url{https://github.com/AdrienCorenflos/ImportanceMCMC}.} Section~\ref{sec:discussion} concludes with a discussion of different advantages and drawbacks of our method.
+In particular, we identify two likely points of improvement: increasing the interaction between particles by Rao--Blackwellization, and offline correction of the estimators, in a fashion similar to particle smoothing operations~\citep[see, e.g.][Chapter 12]{chopin2020book}.